walterBSG/Twitter_Tech/README.md

 There are 2 needed inputs:
 The Query and the amount of searches.
 For each search you get 100 tweets.

 The first 100 tweets are the most recent ones.
-For each extra request, you get tweets from a hour before (freem API limitations)
+For each extra request, you get tweets from a hour before (free API limitations)

 You need to put your credentials for the Twitter API on the archive: "config.py"